Kleiner Perkins’ Bucky Moore will outline what to think about before raising a Series A at Early Stage in April – TechCrunch

 It can be grueling and complicated, but Kleiner Perkins partner Bucky Moore is going to break it all down for us at TechCrunch Early Stage – Operations & Fundraising on April 1 & 2.

-TC Early Stage – Operations & Fundraising is a virtual event focused squarely on early stage founders.
+TC Early Stage – Operations & Fundraising is a virtual event focused squarely on early-stage founders.
 The event will have dozens of breakout sessions led by investors and experts that break down the most difficult parts of building a business, focusing on startup core competencies like fundraising and operations.

 Moore will lead a session called “4 things to think about before raising a Series A” at the event, which takes place on April 1 – 2 and is totally virtual.
 Plus, Moore will answer questions from the audience.